Services

 What is the Participant Funding for the Regulatory Oversight Report for Uranium Mines, Mills, Historic and Decommissioned Sites in Canada: 2020?

-Participant Funding for the Regulatory Oversight Report for Uranium Mines, Mills, Historic and Decommissioned Sites in Canada: 2020 Funds up to $75,000 of admissible expenses.
+Participant Funding for the Regulatory Oversight Report for Uranium Mines, Mills, Historic and Decommissioned Sites in Canada: 2020 offers up to CAD 75,000 to Indigenous peoples, members of the public and stakeholders in Canada to review the report.
+It supports written comments and remote oral presentations on uranium mine oversight and historic or decommissioned sites.

 What is the deadline to apply?